SkeldJS/SkeldJS/pages/End Game Intents.md

 ending.

 ### Create Intent
-You can use the {@link Hostable.registerEndGameIntent} method to register an intent, and will be checked and ended on the next _fixed update_ cycle.
+You can use the {@link StatefulRoom.registerEndGameIntent} method to register an intent, and will be checked and ended on the next _fixed update_ cycle.

 Note that end game intents don't guarantee that the game has ended or that it will